 - Political dissidents: people imprisoned for expressing their opposition to one-party rule by exercising universally recognized rights to free speech and association; they are often charged with “endangering state security” crimes, such as “subversion” and “incitement”

 - Religious practitioners: people persecuted for holding religious beliefs that are not officially sanctioned, including members of house churches and Falun Gong

 - Ethnic minorities: people labeled “splittists” and jailed for participating in cultural and pro-independence movements

 - Petitioners: people jailed for seeking redress to grievances related to land seizure, demolition, corruption, miscarriages of justice, and other issues

 Chinese activists are currently facing the largest crackdown on dissent since the founding of the People’s Republic of China.
-Political and religious prisoners are at-risk detainees, who are often mistreated by authorities who interpret these prisoners’ claims to innocence as “unwillingness to reform.”
+Political and religious prisoners are often mistreated by authorities who interpret their claims of innocence as “unwillingness to reform.”
 These prisoners are typically subjected to “strict handling” during sentence reduction and parole.

 One of Dui Hua’s main activities is the preparation of lists containing the names of political and religious detainees in China for submission to the Chinese government.
 These prisoner lists have played a vital role in human rights diplomacy between China and other countries and organizations.

 Drawing on its prisoner database and years of experience in the selection and presentation of cases, Dui Hua produces many lists each year to hand over to the Chinese government.
 These lists are delivered both directly and through third parties.
 Dui Hua has also created prisoner lists for use by the United Nations and nearly all of the countries holding human rights dialogues with China.